-&lt;sup>6 The data sets are obtained by combining either the March Current Population Survey, the Outgoing Rotation Groups of the Current Population Survey, or the National Longitudinal Survey of Youths with risks by industry or by occupation from either the Bureau of Labor Statistics Survey of Working Conditions or the National Institute of Occupational Safety and Health estimates from its National Traumatic Occupational Fatality survey.
+6The data sets are obtained by combining either the March Current Population Survey, the Outgoing Rotation Groups of the Current Population Survey, or the National Longitudinal Survey of Youths with risks by industry or by occupation from either the Bureau of Labor Statistics Survey of Working Conditions or the National Institute of Occupational Safety and Health estimates from its National Traumatic Occupational Fatality survey.

-&lt;sup>7 The basic set of covariates differs between data sets but includes a quartic function of age, education, union and marital status, race, and ethnicity.
-Some data sets also include firm size, workers' experience, tenure, score on the Armed Forces Qualification Test.
+7The basic set of covariates differs between data sets but includes a quartic function of age, education, union and marital status, race, and ethnicity.
+Some data sets also include firm size, workers' experience, tenure, and/or score on the Armed Forces Qualification Test.

-2000 used data from either the Bureau of Labor Statistics (BLS) Survey of Occupational Injuries, reporting deaths by three-digit industry classification, or the National Institute of Occupational Safety and Health (NIOSH), reporting risks by one-digit industry and state, resulting in significant measurement problems.
-Clearly, workers in different occupations within the same industry are subject to different risks-an office worker in a mining company faces less risk than a miner.
+3.1.1.
+Measurement of job risk.
+Accurate measurement of fatal job risk requires estimates that vary by both occupation and industry and that, because of the infrequency of deaths on the job, are based on a large sample of workers.
+Random errors in measuring fatal job risks tend to bias estimated coefficients toward zero, understating compensating wage differentials.
+Most studies prior to 2000 used data from either the Bureau of Labor Statistics (BLS) Survey of Occupational Injuries, reporting deaths by three-digit industry classification, or the National Institute of Occupational Safety and Health (NIOSH), reporting risks by one-digit industry and state, resulting in significant measurement problems.
+Clearly, workers in different occupations within the same industry are subject to different risks: An office worker in a mining company faces less risk than a miner.
 There is also evidence that the early BLS data understated fatal job risks.

-Recent studies (Aldy and Viscusi 2008; Kniesner et al. 2010; Viscusi 2004) have made significant advances in the measurement of job risk by using the BLS Census of Fatal Occupational Injuries (CFOI) and distinguishing risks by occupation and industry.
-The CFOI is a census rather than a sample and is based on comprehensive review of multiple records, including death certificates and workers' compensation reports.
+Recent studies (Viscusi 2004, Aldy & Viscusi 2008, Kniesner et al. 2010) have made significant advances in the measurement of job risk by using the BLS Census of Fatal Occupational Injuries (CFOI) and distinguishing risks by occupation and industry.
+The CFOI is a census rather than a sample and is based on a comprehensive review of multiple records, including death certificates and workers' compensation reports.
 These studies generally use risks for 720 occupation-industry cells (10 occupations and 72 two-digit industries) based on three-year averages of deaths.